The campus of St. Bonaventure University, circa 1980s.

 Besides being a successful business man, Devereux was also highly active in the Roman Catholic Church and philanthropic organizations.
 He wanted to establish a Catholic, Franciscan institution in the Allegany, NY area.
 In 1854, Devereux traveled to Rome and asked the Franciscans to begin a mission in Western New York.
 He promised the Franciscans $5,000 and two hundred acres of land from his farm in Allegany.
 Three priests and one brother accepted the proposal.
 They arrived in Allegany in 1855.

 On August 20, 1856, the first cornerstone on campus was laid for the Monastery of St. Bonaventure's College (St. Bonaventure had not yet achieved University status).
 The College was officially established in 1858 with the completion of the first college building.
 St. Bonaventure's College became the first Franciscan college/university in the United States.
-The University is world renowned to this day for its Franciscan Institute, which is dedicated to the study of the life of St. Francis of Assisi and other theological subjects.
+The University is world renowned to this day for its Franciscan Institute, which is dedicated to the study of the life of St. Francis of Assisi, the Franciscan Order and other theological subjects.

 For a snapshot view of St. Bonaventure while Thomas Merton was here, go to: St. Bonaventure Campus c.
 1940.
 There are more pictures and description of campus buildings and shrines there.